Chemistry (CHE)

 CHE 4513.
 X-Ray Crystallography.
 (3-0) 3 Credit Hours.

-Prerequisite: A grade of "B-" or better in CHE 3464 or consent of instructor.
-Topics include a physical description of the crystalline state, symmetry in crystals, X-ray diffraction, modern methods of structural determination, and chemical interpretation of structural results.
-Same as CHE 4953, credit cannot be earned for both CHE 4513 and CHE 4953.
-Differential Tuition: $150.
+Prerequisite: A grade of "C-" or better in CHE 3464 or consent of instructor.
+Topics include a physical description of the crystalline state, symmetry in crystals, X-ray diffraction, modern methods of structural determination, crystallographic software and databases, and chemical interpretation of structural results.
+This course has Differential Tuition.

 CHE 4613.
 Introduction to Polymer Chemistry.
 (3-0) 3 Credit Hours.